Jens Meiert

 Integrating or building a content management system is an important step worth mentioning.

-Victoria – that’s very bad news … I can feel the frustration and anger that it brings up.
-Legal measures are surely an option, but what efforts do these mean, probably in an international lawsuit.
-Don’t give up, though, you sound too caring and passionate to be “depressed” by those people!
+Victoria, that’s bad news.
+I can feel the frustration.
+Legal steps are surely an option, but how much effort will these require, probably in an international lawsuit.
+Don’t give up, though, you sound too caring and passionate to get “depressed” by those people!

-Joe – I beg to differ, but you don’t really need a CMS to build a quality website.
-The technical basis’ quite free.
+Joe, I beg to differ, you don’t necessarily need a CMS to build a quality website.
+The technical foundation is largely free to choose.

 Nice to see quality assurance appearing twice on the list!
 Technically, I’d like to see it appear *three* times.
 The first time call it QA: quality planning and put it between IA & design.
 The second time call it QA: quality control and the third time call it QA: quality process improvement.